SaiyanGonzalez01/Minecraft-Old-School/README.md

 - In Windows, double click the file called CompileEPK.bat, which will generate the new file.
  ### OR
-- In Linux or Mac, open up terminal and type chmod +x run_unix.sh, and then ./run_unix.sh to run it.
+- In Linux or Mac, open up terminal and type chmod +x CompileEPK.sh, and then ./CompileEPK.sh to run it.
 This will generate the new file.

 Once compiled, move the new resources.mc to the /web folder.

 ### Play a Demo!

 You heard right!
 You can actually PLAY the project now unlike the original Old-School.
-Updated Textures arent there because its a demo, you don't get the full thing unless you do it yourself! (or you could just download the resources folder and just put it in the texture-pack menu) Play here: https://saiyangonzalez01.github.io/Minecraft-Old-School-ReDefault/web
+Play here: https://saiyangonzalez01.github.io/Minecraft-Old-School-ReDefault/web

 ### Contributers